-- I will only open, change, and delete my own files. - I will use the Internet at school to work on school projects and assignments. - I will only use email and network accounts that my teacher has given me permission to use. - I will tell my teacher if I see anything on the Internet that makes me feel uncomfortable. - I will use the technology at school in ways that are kind, respectful and productive. - I will behave responsibly at all times when using the technology at school. - I will not do anything illegal: including cyberbullying, posting inappropriate pictures, or trying to hack into somebody else's computer. - I will not share my username or password with anybody. - I will not use anybody else's username or password. - I will not open, look at, use, or delete anybody's files without their permission. - I will not post my personal information.
-This includes my address, phone number, and pictures. - I will not download or copy copyrighted information without permission from the copyright holder. - I will not post messages or information that is mean or inappropriate. - I will not play online games, download software or music, or watch videos, unless given permission by my teacher for schoolwork. - I will not use the district's technology in any way that disrupts the use of any computers or networks.
+- I will only open, change, and delete my own files. - I will use the Internet at school to work on school projects and assignments. - I will only use email and network accounts that my teacher has given me permission to use. - I will tell my teacher if I see anything on the Internet that makes me feel uncomfortable. - I will use the technology at school in ways that are kind, respectful and productive. - I will behave responsibly at all times when using the technology at school. - I will not do anything illegal: including cyberbullying, posting inappropriate pictures, or trying to hack into somebody else's computer. - I will not intentionally view or search for anything inappropriate. - I will not share my username or password with anybody. - I will not use anybody else's username or password. - I will not open, look at, use, or delete anybody's files without their permission. - I will not post my personal information.
+This includes my address, phone number, and pictures. - I will not download or copy copyrighted information without permission from the copyright holder. - I will not post messages or information that is mean or inappropriate. - I will not play online games, download software or music, or watch videos, unless given permission by my teacher for schoolwork. - I will not use the district's technology in any way that disrupts the use of any computers or networks. - I will not intentionally search and/or view any content that is inappropriate.